zoxpx/pxdocs/content/portworx-install-with-kubernetes/kubemotion/cluster-admin-namespace.md

 ---
-title: "Set up a Cluster Admin namespace for PX-Motion"
+title: "Set up a Cluster Admin namespace for Kubemotion"
-keywords: cloud, backup, restore, snapshot, DR, migration, px-motion
+keywords: cloud, backup, restore, snapshot, DR, migration, kubemotion
 description: How to designate a namespace as the cluster admin namespace
 ---